 The experiment proposal should focus on the scientific and/or technological objectives of the project and on the technical details needed to implement their experiment.
 In other words, participants are invited to explain what they intend to investigate and how they are going to implement their experiment.
 Students should show that they have very good knowledge of their project topic using references to bibliography and scientific literature in the field, and giving details of the results expected.

 Documents expected: Experiment proposal, formal endorsing letter(s) and ‘privacy notice and consent form’ ratified by each team member

 B. Review of the proposal and selection of the winning teams

-The review board will select up to four experiments to be performed in the Large Diameter Centrifuge (LDC) and, in collaboration with ELGRA, propose mentorship from an expert in gravity-related research.
+The review board will select up to four experiments to be performed in the Large Diameter Centrifuge (LDC) and, in collaboration with the European Low Gravity Research Association (ELGRA), propose mentorship from an expert in gravity-related research.
 The selection of up to four teams and the allocation of ELGRA mentors are expected shortly thereafter.